silvanadrian/silvanadrian.github.io/_projects/en/2015-11-05-tierarztpraxisflaach.markdown

     lastmod: 2016-05-09T12:49:30-05:00
 ---

-I did a Redesign of the old Website, which was very old (still one of those old plain HTML Sites, which didn't look very nice).
+I did a redesign of the old website, and moved the whole website to Wordpress.
-So I created a very minimalistic Design and built it upon Wordpress, so that the Customers will be able to handle the changes on their Website by themselves.

-Additionally I also did the Photographs of the Team, so they could but them online and have a nice Team Page to show off all the Employees.

-The Webpage is Online under this url: [Tierarztpraxisflaach](http://tierarztpraxisflaach.ch).
+The webpage is online here: [Tierarztpraxisflaach](http://tierarztpraxisflaach.ch).